 - The length of your post should be at least 250 words but not more than 800 words.

-- Search-engine friendly headlines.
+- Search-engine friendly headlines, keeping to 50-70 characters.
 Focus on including keywords in your headline so that readers can find your articles in search engines.
 Your headline should accurately sum up the content of your article.

 - All posts must include at least one relevant and clear photo.
 Make sure to credit the appropriate (legal) source (if it is not your image) with a hyperlink.

 - Bloggers should include a 2-3 sentence biography at the end of their post which can include a business website / link / contact information, etc… Affiliate links will not be allowed.